 820:321-322-323.
 ADULT NURSING.
+7 credits each.

-Prerequisites, 271-272.
+Prerequisites, 273, 274, 275.
 The purpose of these courses is to increase understanding in the ability to adapt and develop the basic core of nursing.
 Points of reference are common and special health conditions in adult life and nursing practice in various types of health agencies.
 Preventive, curative and rehabilitative functions of nursing that focus upon the patient as a human person and a member of a family unit are emphasized.

 820:331-332-333.
 MATERNAL AND CHILD NURSING.
+7 credits each.

-Prerequisites, 271-272.
-The basic concepts of nursing and human behavior are applied to the care of mothers and children in the family setting.
+Prerequisites, 273, 274, 275.
+The basic concepts of nursing

+and human behavior are applied to the care of mothers and children in the family setting.
 The courses begin with the adolescent as a potential parent and includes the psychological, anatomical and physiological aspects of child-bearing.
 It considers the changes in a family beginning with the newborn and continuing through childhood and adolescence.
 Nursing principles are applied to abnormal conditions and diseases in mothers and children.

 820:341.
 COMMUNITY NURSING (PSYCHIATRIC ASPECTS).
+10 credits.

 Prerequisites, 321-322-323, 331-332-333.
-Social and com-

-munity aspects of psychiatry are explored with special attention given to behavioral theories, personality difficulties and clinical application in the care of disturbed patients.
+Social and community aspects of psychiatry are explored with special attention given to behavioral theories, personality difficulties and clinical application in the care of disturbed patients.

 820:451.
-COMMUNITY NURSING (HEALTH AND WELFARE TEAMS.)
+COMMUNITY NURSING (HEALTH AND WELFARE TEAMS).
+10 credits.